2ndLetter/kubernetes-ftw/notes/00-security-tls-certificate-creation.md

 ```

 ### KUBELET NODES (SERVER CERT):
+- kubelet.crt | kubelet.key
-- Lives on each node in the cluster
+- Runs on each node in the cluster, responsible for managing the node
 - Named after the node it lives on
 - They are specified on the kubelet-config.yaml:
 ```yaml